Skip to content

 Which Material is Best for Your Countertops?

-Planning a kitchen or bathroom remodel?
-It’s important to choose the right countertop material for your aesthetic and day-to-day needs.
 Since both quartz and granite are exceptional options in terms of appearance and durability, it can be challenging to decide which option is right for your home.
 However, there are a few questions you can ask to determine which material is best for your project:

 • What is my personal style like?
 Though quartz has a very organic look, the grains are man-made and look more uniform.
 Meanwhile, granite is a natural material with more variation.